 The bits of kindness sprinkled your way are meant to placate you.
 Although, mainly, they are for them.
 Behaving kindly means they can look in the mirror and feel better.

 These behaviors—no matter how they may appear loving on the surface—still leave us feeling unloved, maybe even asking “what’s wrong with me?”

 There is no room in the inn, and that’s that.

 There is little doubt that not belonging hurts whether it is overt or covert.
 We are wired to be part of a supportive and loving group.
 From birth, we long for acceptance, and when it is withheld, we feel a bit off kilter.
 Rejection is distressing and painful.

-Seldom does admission occur and if it does, losing yourself is too high a price for an entry ticket.
+Even when we become thespians in our life, seldom does admission occur.
+And if it is granted, losing yourself is too high a price for an entry ticket.